-The City Council directs and approves the priority needs in the Consolidated Plan and Annual Action Plan.
-The Housing and Community Development Division, in the City Manager's Office, implements the activiities identified in the Annual Action Plan, provides funding and technical assistance to non-profit housing developers and service providers, and other City departments for projects that meet the needs documented in the plan.
-The Division also works with County offices, and non-profit organizations which provided services to homeless persons, and lenders operated housing loan programs to fund below market-rate mortgages for low-income persons in the community.
+The City Council directs and approves the priority needs in the Five-Year Consolidated Plan and Annual Action Plan.
+The Housing and Community Development Division implemented the activiities identified in the Annual Action Plan, provided funding and technical assistance to non-profit housing developers and service providers, and other City departments for projects that meet the needs documented in the plan.
+The Division also worked with County offices, and non-profit organizations which provided services to homeless persons, and lenders which operated housing loan programs to fund below market-rate mortgages for low-income persons in the community.
 The City is a member of the Community Action Partnership of Solano Joint Powers Authority and the Housing First Solano Continuum of Care.

-The City and the Vallejo Housing Authority coordinate their efforts and activities to ensure adequate and efficient service in the areas of public housing and housing assistance.
+The City and its Housing Authority coordinate their efforts and activities to ensure adequate and efficient service in the areas of housing assistance and homelessness.